DouglasTanno/tag-annotation/README.md

 > late_fusion.py ac_stage1_affinities.txt lbp_stage1_affinities.txt
 > late_fusion.py ac_stage2_affinities.txt lbp_stage2_affinities.txt

-Each resulting file are used in the second command of the steps 2.1 and 2.2, replacing the stage1_affinities.txt and stage2_affinities.txt normally used.
+Each resulting file is used in the second command of the steps 2.1 and 2.2, replacing the stage1_affinities.txt and stage2_affinities.txt normally used.